open-keychain/openkeychain-intents/README.md

 # OpenKeychain Intents

-Just the Intents to start OpenKeychain for certain actions, e.g., encrypt a file.
+These Intents can be used without using Android permissions to start OpenKeychain activities for cryptographic operations, such as encrypt/decrypt/sign/verify, or other method, such as key import.

 ## License
 While OpenKeychain itself is GPLv3+, the API library is licensed under Apache License v2.